AP CS A AP CSP Summer Camp Tutoring Programs Blog Get in Touch

 Frequently Asked Questions

-The AP CSP exam uses pseudocode, not a specific language.
-We teach using the AP exam's pseudocode conventions.
-For your Create Performance Task, you can use any language your school uses: Python, JavaScript, Scratch, etc.
+The AP CSP multiple choice exam uses pseudocode, not a specific language.
+For the Create Performance Task, you can use any language your school uses: Python, JavaScript, Scratch, or others.

 AP CSP covers computing concepts broadly (data, networks, impact of computing) and uses pseudocode.
 AP CS A is a Java programming course focused on algorithms and data structures.
-They're different exams with different content.
-We offer crash courses for both; see the AP CS A course here.
+They are different exams with different content.
+See the AP CS A page here.